FrankC01/pysui/PYSUI_GRAPHQL.md

 # Sui GraphQL ALPHA

-MystenLabs announcement can be found [Here](https://github.com/mystenLabs/sui/issues/13700).
+MystenLabs announcement can be [Found Here](https://github.com/mystenLabs/sui/issues/13700).
 This change transitions from JSON RPC to GraphQL RPC.

 Note: MystenLabs/Sui GraphQL Alpha is available on devnet, testnet and mainnet.
 Note that devnet alpha is usable but we recommend using testnet or mainnet beta for stability.

 ## Sui GraphQL IDEs